 Hancock County Food Drive

-The Hancock County Food Drive is an annual month-long food collection and fundraising project that supports food pantries, free meal programs, and school backpack programs across Hancock County.
+The Hancock County Food Drive, which runs April 1-30, is an annual month-long food collection and fundraising project that supports food pantries, free meal programs, and school backpack programs across Hancock County.
 Every spring, organizations a part of the Hancock County Food Security Network work together to raise funds and collect food providing critical assistance to Mainers at a time of year when food insecurity rates are at their highest.
 More than one in ten Maine households goes without suitably nutritious food making Maine the most food insecure state in New England.
 Childhood food insecurity rates in our region are even higher: more than one in six children in Hancock County live in food-insecure households.
 By building resources for food assistance programs, the Food Drive helps ensure that everyone in our community has access to nutritious, affordable food.

 The Hancock County Food Drive is organized by the Hancock County Food Security Network, Healthy Acadia, and Heart of Maine United Way, with generous support from Maine Community Foundation, Star 97.7, and Cooperative Extension.
 Learn more at https://www.hcfooddrive.org.